Hofled/skaterxl-modding-documentation/README.md

 # skaterxl-modding-documentation
-A documentation of useful information for modding SkaterXL, such as starting steps, useful game functions / namespace layout, and more.
+A documentation of useful information for modding SkaterXL, such as guides / starting steps, useful game functions / namespace layout of decompiled code, and more.